jackycamp/jackstack/src/pages/path-manager-python.md

 name:Path Manager in Python
 date:07/01/2023
-label:codestuff
+label:none

 # Path Manager in Python

 yeah yeah; i know what you're thinking. a path manager in python? how elementary!

-at the surface, i agree. this seems like a trivial problem (why not just maintain a __dict__ and invoke __os.path.join__). but let's say you have dozens of paths and files and this needs to be intuitive for other collaborators.
+at the surface, i agree. this seems like a trivial problem (why not just maintain a **dict** and invoke **os.path.join**). but let's say you have dozens of paths and files and this needs to be intuitive for other collaborators.

 this is trickier than you might expect.